eecs280staff/tutorials/docs/setup_caen.md

 </div>

 ## Copy code to CAEN
 Copy your code to CAEN Linux.
 The best choice is Git.
-If you haven't set up a Git repository, then use `rsync` as a backup.
+If you haven't set up a Git repository, then you can use `rsync`.

 ### Option 1: `git`
 If you have a Git repository, check out a copy of your code.